allegro/axion-release-plugin/docs/configuration/ci_servers.md

 ensures that git will not throw an error by attempting to push commits while not working on a branch.

-To use the [versionWithBranch]{role="ref"} version creator from Jenkins, you need to override the default behavior of the Jenkins git plugin to avoid the \'detached-head\' state.
-In the Git section of the job configuration page, add the \'Additional Behaviour\' called \'Check out to specific local branch\' and enter your branch name.
+To use the [versionWithBranch](version.md#versionwithbranch) version creator from Jenkins, you need to override the default behavior of the Jenkins git plugin to avoid the `detached-head` state.
+In the Git section of the job configuration page, add the `Additional Behaviour` called `Check out to specific local branch` and enter your branch name.

 Jenkins pipeline now defaults to clone with a narrow refspec, and without tags (as of git plugin 3.4.0).
 That saves network bandwidth, time, and disc space.
-If you need tags in your Jenkins workspace, add the \'Additional Behaviour\' called \'Advanced clone behaviors\'.
+If you need tags in your Jenkins workspace, add the `Additional Behaviour` called `Advanced clone behaviors`.
 Adding that behaviour will enable fetching of tags.

 ## Bamboo